supersimplesuper/docs/website/docs/security/faq/index.md

 ### What monitoring do you have around access to your infrastructure?

-We employ AWS Guard duty to automatically monitor and alert us if any unauthorised access to our cloud environment is detected.
+We employ AWS GuardDuty to automatically monitor and alert us if any unauthorised access to our cloud environment is detected.

 ### What best practices do you have in place for architecting your infrastructure?

-Our AWS infrastructure uses the best practices outlined by AWS, this is achieved by use of the [AWS Control Tower](https://aws.amazon.com/controltower/) software which is design to automatically setup a multi-account best practices environment with default security controls in place.
+Our AWS infrastructure uses the best practices outlined by AWS, this is achieved by use of the [AWS Control Tower](https://aws.amazon.com/controltower/) software which is designed to automatically setup a multi-account best practices environment with default security controls in place.

 ## Service availability